What it's like working in the field

 Benefits and Opportunities

-MSF is committed to the ongoing professional development of its field workers.
+MSF is committed to the ongoing professional development of its International Mobile Staff.
 It provides them with access to various types of training that build the skills and knowledge required to be effective in the field.
 This ensures that MSF as an organisation can respond to the most urgent and critical needs of the people it helps around the globe, people who often require scarce and highly specialised types of expertise from medical and support professionals.
 Training programmes can range from language training to sophisticated medical treatments and protocols, to management and leadership best practices, and a host of other possibilities relevant to the professional background and career aspirations of each individual.

 MSF salaries are set so as to reflect the humanitarian spirit of volunteerism while recognising the high level of professional expertise provided by field staff.
 Starting gross monthly salary is 1300€, with subsequent increases based on expertise and experience.